Hospitals & Services

-GAP is a 12-month nursing acceleration programme which provides extended learning and experience for nurses working with our gerontology population.
-This programme provides the opportunity for nurses to participate in clinical rotations through medical, rehabilitation and aged residential care facilites, in conjunction with postgraduate education to ehance their knowledge, skills and understanding of the older persons journey through the care continuum.
+The Gerontology Acceleration Programme (GAP) is a 12-month nursing acceleration programme which provides extended learning and experience for nurses working with our gerontology population.
+This programme provides the opportunity for nurses to participate in clinical rotations through medical, rehabilitation and aged residential care facilities, in conjunction with postgraduate education to enhance their knowledge, skills and understanding of the older persons journey through the care continuum.
 We are excited to be able to offer this opportunity again with the next group commencing mid-2019.

 HealthLearn is a South Island online learning platform which provides significant numbers of courses that will support staff learning.
 The range of courses are diverse and cover extensive potential mandatory training options i.e. infection control, medication safety,

 HealthLearn requires a Memorandum of Understanding.
-Details for this can be found using the link above.
+Details around this can be found using the link above.

-New Zealand's Nursing Entry to Practice Programme (NetP) enables nursing graduates to begin their careers well-supported, safe, skilled and confident in their clinical practice, equipped for further learning and professional development, meeting the needs of health and disability support service users and employers.
+New Zealand's Nursing Entry to Practice Programme (NETP) enables nursing graduates to begin their careers well-supported, safe, skilled and confident in their clinical practice, equipped for further learning and professional development, meeting the needs of health and disability support service users and employers.
 Support can be provided for ARC facilities who have newly graduated nurses, or for those thinking of employing a newly graduated nurse into their facility.
 For more information around this please contact the Nurse Coordinator for Nursing Workforce Development in ARC.